PRAVEEN-mnl/PRAVEEN-mnl/README.md

 ## Looking For

 I am looking for roles in ML Engineering, AI Research, or Data Science.
 I am particularly interested in teams working on LLMs, agentic AI, or applied ML research.
-No visa sponsorship needed for Spain.
-Available immediately.

 Contact: praveenkumarpkrtk@gmail.com